vba1/Human-Complex-Reflective-Portfolio/README.md

 # Week 7
 **What have i learnt this week**

+This week's lesson we learnt about a few different models which include the Schelling, Granovetter and Standing Ovation models.
+Schelling's segregation model is predicted through complex interactions in networks.
+Granovetter's Model showcase how the tail of distributions (the extremes) drive phenomena's to happen.
+The Standing Ovation models are a peer/group effect, they are a domain to think about when considering how people follow certain rules.
+Coordination and culture go hand in hand, i learnt how culture can be modelled through a series of coordination games.

 **What do i now know that i did not before**

+Something i know now that i don't know before is the concept of how culture can also be modelled through coordination.

 **What theory proved to be useful**
 **What insights have i gained**
 **What are strengths and weaknesses i observed**